-VSI OpenVMS V8.4-2 currently supports up to 64 processing units, be those cores or threads.
+VSI OpenVMS V8.4-2L3 currently supports up to 64 processing units, be those cores or threads.
 When you enable threads, the resulting processing units will be assigned logical CPU IDs during boot, up to the maximum of 64.
 Systems with a greater number of processing units will not be fully enumerated.
-Future releases will remove this limitation.